-Curriculum and Staff Development - Difference between final budget and actual is due to TCLAS GR expenses that were excluded from final budget consideration.
-Management will ensure all expenses are included in final budget considerations going forward.
+Curriculum and Staff Development - Difference between final budget and actual is due to HQ Curriculum purchased in August was not included in final budget projections.
+Management will ensure all expenses are included in final budget considerations.

-Guidance and Counseling - Difference between final budget and actual is due to Title IV expenses that were excluded from final budget consideration.
-Management will ensure all expenses are included in final budget considerations going forward.
+School Leadership - Difference between final budget and actual is due to increased personnel costs in August that were not included in final budget projections.
+Management will ensure all expenses are included in final budget considerations.